OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 Life-Cycle Operations
 ---------------------

 Services are deployed automatically by the Life Cycle Manager.
-To undeploy a running Service, users can use the commands ``oneflow shutdown`` and ``oneflow delete``.
+To undeploy a running Service, users can use the command ``oneflow delete``.

-The command ``oneflow shutdown`` will perform a graceful a ``terminate`` on all the running VMs (see :ref:`onevm terminate <vm_instances>`).
+The command ``oneflow delete`` will perform a graceful a ``terminate`` on all the running VMs (see :ref:`onevm terminate <vm_instances>`).
 If the ``straight`` deployment strategy is used, the Roles will be shutdown in the reverse order of the deployment.

 After a successful shutdown, the Service will remain in the ``DONE`` state.
 If any of the VM terminate operations cannot be performed, the Service state will show ``FAILED``, to indicate that manual intervention is required to complete the cleanup.
-In any case, the Service can be completely removed using the command ``oneflow delete``.
+In any case, the Service can be completely removed using the command ``oneflow recover --delete``.

-If a Service and its VMs must be immediately undeployed, the command ``oneflow delete`` can be used from any Service state.
-This will execute a terminate operation for each VM and delete the Service.
-Please be aware that **this is not recommended**, because failed terminate actions may leave VMs in the system.

 When a Service fails during a deployment, undeployment or scaling operation, the command ``oneflow recover`` can be used to retry the previous action once the problem has been solved.

 Managing Permissions
 ====================